wkh923/m3pc/README.md

  ```
  python research/zeroshot_omtm/unseen.py --config-name=config_hopper
  ```
+change `--config-name` and select files from `waypoint_gen` folder for different tasks and different goals.

 # License & Acknowledgements
 This work is licensed under BSD 3-Clause License.
 See [LICENSE](LICENSE) for details.
 Third-party datasets and tools are subject to their respective licenses.